awsdocs/aws-lambda-developer-guide/doc_source/invocation-eventsourcemapping.md

 }
 ```

+Lambda event source mappings process events at least once due to the distributed nature of its pollers\.
+As a result, your Lambda function may receive duplicate events in rare situations\.
+Follow [Best practices for working with AWS Lambda functions](best-practices.md) and build idempotent functions to avoid issues related to duplicate events\.

 ## Batching behavior<a name="invocation-eventsourcemapping-batching"></a>

 Event source mappings read items from a target event source\.
 By default, an event source mapping batches records together into a single payload that Lambda sends to your function\.
 To fine\-tune batching behavior, you can configure a batching window \(`MaximumBatchingWindowInSeconds`\) and a batch size \(`BatchSize`\)\.
 A batching window is the maximum amount of time to gather records into a single payload\.
 A batch size is the maximum number of records in a single batch\.
 Lambda invokes your function when one of the following three criteria is met: